Read Luke 1:39-56

 "At that time Mary got ready and hurried to a town in the hill country of Judea"

 One of the things that stands out in this Gospel is Luke’s ability to paint ‘word pictures’.
 His gift of communication has been the source of inspiration for many artists, poets and saints.
 It is only in this gospel that we find the 4 beautifully recorded canticles (poetic songs) which you will come across as you read these first two chapters.
 Their title is taken from the Latin equivalent of the first words of the song: Our Lady's Magnificat (Luke 1:46-55), Zechariah's Benedictus (Luke 1:68-79), the Angel's Gloria (Luke 2:13-14) and Simeon's Nunc Dimittis (Luke 2:28-35).
+We will be able to read the Magnificat and the Benedictus (even in Maltese) from the ceramic tiles in the courtyard of Church of the Visitation and the Church of John the Baptist, both in the village of Ein Karem, close to Jerusalem.

 In today’s passage, notice the word 'hurried' that occurs when Mary goes to visit her cousin Elizabeth in the village which today in identified with Ein Karem in modern Israel.
 This same word ‘hurried’ will be used to describe the Shepherd’s haste to visit the new born-baby Jesus in Bethlehem after the world’s first Christmas Gloria was sung by the choir of angels.